A Khovanov stable homotopy type: A flow category for Khovanov homology

 \begin{lemma} The space $\Moduli(\ob{x},\ob{y})$ is empty unless $\intgr(\ob{x})=\intgr(\ob{y})$ and $\homgr(\ob{y})<\homgr(\ob{x})$. \end{lemma} \begin{proof} The moduli space $\Moduli(\ob{x},\ob{y})$ is empty unless $\ob{y}\prec\ob{x}$; however, it is quite clear from \Definition{prec} and \Definition{knot-diag-to-kh-chain-complex} that the latter happens only if $\intgr(\ob{x})=\intgr(\ob{y})$ and $\homgr(\ob{y})<\homgr(\ob{x})$. \end{proof}

 \begin{defn} Fix an oriented link diagram $L$ with $n$ crossings and an ordering of the crossings in $L$.
 The Khovanov flow category $\KhFlowCat(L)$ (\Definition{khovanov-flow-category}) is a cover (\Definition{flow-cat-cover}) of the cube flow category $\CubeFlowCat(n)$ (\Definition{cube-flow-category}).
 Choose a sign assignment $s$ for $\CubeFlowCat(n)$ (\Definition{sign-assignment}) and framing of $\CubeFlowCat(n)$ relative $s$ (\Proposition{cube-can-be-framed}).
-The cover $\Funky$ and the framing of $\CubeFlowCat(n)$ together produce a neat immersion of $\KhFlowCat(L)$ along with a coherent framing of the normal bundles (\Section{covers}).
+The cover $\Funky$ and the framing of $\CubeFlowCat(n)$ together produce a neat immersion of $\KhFlowCat(L)$ along with a coherent framing for the immersion (\Section{covers}).
 Therefore, after choosing a perturbation (\Definition{coherent-framing-to-framed}), we get a framing of $\KhFlowCat(L)$.
 The \emph{Khovanov space} is the CW complex $\Realize{\KhFlowCat(L)}$ (\Definition{flow-gives-space}).

 The Khovanov homology (\Definition{knot-diag-to-kh-chain-complex}) is the reduced cohomology of the Khovanov space shifted by $(-C)$ for some positive integer $C$ (\Lemma{realization-well-defined-refines-chain-complex}).
 The \emph{Khovanov spectrum} $\KhSpace(L)$ is the suspension spectrum of the Khovanov space, de-suspended $C$ times.